 The Chicago Botanic Garden is operated by the

-Today the garden contains some 2.2 million plants
+Today the garden contains some 2.2 million plants representing 8,310

 taxa, displayed in landscape settings.
 One-third of the site is devoted to horticultural display; another third is native habitats; and the remaining third is lakes and facilities.

 Frank Lloyd Wright Home and Studio Tour